AdobeDocs/genstudio.en/help/user-guide/references/brand-validation.md

 The Brand Validation panel helps you identify areas where guidelines can be improved to adhere to your defined brand guidelines.

-Brand validation logos will show adjacent to the generated content preview in orange if improvements can be made, and in green if the content is assessed to be brand-aligned.
+Brand validation logos show adjacent to the generated content preview in orange if improvements can be made, and in green if the content is assessed to be brand-aligned.

 Within the Brand Verification panel, orange icons communicate the specific guideline to focus on for improvements, and a green checkmark icon indicates that the generated content successfully aligns with that specific guideline.